-- (a) Document the approved restoration process and develop a long-term maintenance plan for volunteers to follow into the future. - (b) HPC should take responsibility for managing the maintenance of the historic street signs.
+(a) Document the approved restoration process and develop a long-term maintenance plan for volunteers to follow into the future.

 4.7 Incidental Structures

 4.7.1 Athletic Club Fireplace

 Planned and built in 1935 by the then Teen Athletic Club of Washington Grove, the fireplace which formerly was often used for cook-outs has fallen into some disrepair: its lintel with names and date of the founders is mostly gone, the exterior stones have some mortar decay, and the cooking area and grate have missing and degenerated fire brick, mortar and stones.
 Recent picnics have relied mostly on individual grills brought to a specific event.
 The fireplace continues, however, to have limited use and a real visual impact on Woodward Park.
 The previous Comprehensive Plan suggested locating a fire circle in the park for similar events.